FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 If it is necessary to introduce external code (e.g. a service object), do so by passing an interface, helper function or similar to avoid coupling.

-Even in complex cases where singeltons are used we can avoid hard coupling and make unit test a breeze.
+Even in complex cases where singletons are used we can avoid hard coupling and make unit test a breeze.
 Example:
 ```c++
 // For this example the implementation is included in the class definition